splunk/public-o11y-docs/gdi/get-data-in/application/python/configuration/python-otel-metrics.rst

 For examples of custom metrics instrumentation and instrument types, see :ref:`custom-metrics-python`.

+.. _python-system-metrics:

 System metrics
 ================================

 The Python agent automatically collects and exports system metrics.

-For a complete list of these metrics, see :new-page:`https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/system_metrics/system_metrics.html`.
+For a complete list of these metrics, see the :new-page:`list of configured system metrics for OpenTelemetry Python <https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/system_metrics/system_metrics.html>`.

 .. _python-app-metrics: